What is the Gold Coast Thai Temple?

 When can I visit?

-We are open 7 days a week from 09:00am.
-We recommend if you are visiting to visit between the hours of 09:00am – 03:00pm.
-The community gather on a regular basis on every first Sunday of each month.
+We are open 7 days a week.
+We recommend if you are visiting to visit between the hours of 09:30am – 03:00pm.
+The community gather on a regular basis every first Sunday of each month to make merit.
 You can expect to learn and experience more of the Thai culture, meet new people and try some delicious Thai food!

 What Buddhism is practiced at the temple?